-- 18. Nordiq Canada will regularly provide information to Participants about resources and training related to athlete protection.
-Resources and training opportunities can include: - a) NCCP modules
+- 13. Nordiq Canada and its Members will regularly provide information to Participants about resources and training related to athlete protection.
+Resources and training opportunities can include:

+- a) NCCP modules

 - b) Respect in Sport

 - c) Commit to Kids

 - d) Red Cross Respect Education Courses